 What’s better than a safe, effective, and free—yes, free, regardless of your health insurance or immigration status—COVID-19 vaccine?
 How about three of them?
 As of May 13, more than 70 percent of adults 65 years and older have been fully vaccinated against COVID-19, according to the Centers for Disease Control and Prevention (CDC).

-That means some people now have valuable—and lifesaving—protection against this serious disease.
+That means many people now have valuable—and lifesaving—protection against this serious disease.
 It also means we’ve started on the long road back to “normal.”

 Why Older Adults Need the COVID-19 Vaccine